disco-lang/disco/docs/tutorial/arithmetic.rst

     integer ``k`` such that ``a*k = b``.
 For example, there is no ``k`` such that ``0*k = 10``, so ``0 divides 10`` is false.

+    Note that a vertical line is often used to denote divisibility, as in :math:`3 | 21`, but disco does not support this notation, since the vertical line is used for other things (and besides, it is typically not a good idea to use a visually symmetric operator for a nonsymmetric relation anyway).

 * The ``choose`` operator can be used to compute binomial coefficients.
 For example, ``5 choose 2`` is the number of ways to select two things out of five.